 A few weeks ago, we shared the results of the Proton 2022 community survey.
-While the quantitative results shared previously were interesting, a deeper look into the qualitative comments left by the community also provides insights into how Proton should evolve in 2022.
+While the quantitative results shared previously were interesting(new window), a deeper look into the qualitative comments left by the community also provides insights into how Proton should evolve in 2022.
 After reviewing the survey results and considering your ongoing feedback, here are our thoughts on what comes next.

 Privacy is reaching new audiences